CosminIbanescu/API_testing/README.md

 Created an api request to obtain the New York city temperature in celsius grades by geographic coordonates.

 **Description:**
-The endpoint is formed using three parameters according to the API documentation.
+The endpoint is formed using three parameters.
 Parameters are: lat for latitude, lon for longitude and metric.
 The lat and lon parameters specify the city coordonates (New York) and units parameter is used for temperature value.
 Metric is a unit of measure to display temperature in Celsius grades.

 **Parameters:**
 lat = 43, lon=  -75, units = metric.